MINI Countryman review - Reliability and safety

-Collision warning and autonomous braking at city speeds are standard fitment across the range, while there is a Driving Assistant pack (about £810), which brings adaptive cruise control and pedestrian detection.
-Like the Clubman, Lane Keep Assist isn’t available, which contributed to the estate dropping a star in its Euro NCAP rating overall.
-Still, there’s a wealth of airbags as standard.
+Collision warning and autonomous braking at city speeds are standard fitment across the range, while there is a Driving Assistant pack (£800), which brings adaptive cruise control and the camera-based driving assistant system.

 Every Countryman offers a three-year/60,000-mile cover, which is typical for the class but not exceptional.
 However, that can be extended to five years and 100,000 miles at the time of purchase, and with some haggling you could get that included in the cost of the car.